OpenTechStrategies/cafr-parsing/README.md

 - **templates**: Where table templates (explained below) should be located.
 Any .txt files in this directory will be loaded automatically by `miner.py`.
 - **taxonomy**: The XBRL Taxonomy

-## Instructions
-### Generating XBRL

-1. Go through the installation process described in this document.
-2. Activate the virtualenv
-3. Run "miner.py" (`python miner.py`)

-This process will take approximately 30 seconds per PDF and will generate the XBRL instances inside of the `results` directory.

-### Viewing XBRL

-XBRL is not particularly useful to humans without software to render the content.
-Example CSV output, which were created by exporting the XBRL output to CSV with an XBRL viewer, can be found in the `analysis/examples/xbrl-csv_export` directory.

-Alternatively, examples of XBRL output can be found in the `analysis/examples/xbrl_export` directory

-To view the XBRL directly:

-1. Download and install an [XBRL viewer](http://www.arelle.org).
-2. Copy the taxonomy files (located in the taxonomy directory) into a working folder of your choosing.
-3. Copy the results files (located in the results directory) into that working folder.
-4. Open the results files in the XBRL viewer.

 ## Installation

 ### First-time setup (Linux)